MottainaiCI/lxd-compose-docs/site/content/docs/getting-started.md

 ## Create environment tree

-There isn't a specific directories tree required to create an `lxd-compose` project but hereinafter is explained the best practices to start.
+There isn't a specific directory tree required to create an `lxd-compose` project but hereinafter is explained the best practices to start.

 ```shell